 The responsibilities of a nurse when giving levodopa are defined in the work ethics.
 They should ensure that the correct dosage is administered and check on the patient's medical history.

 Although levodopa can cross our BBB, but it will be decarboxylated to dopamine peripherally before reaching our CNS - only small amount of Levodopa will be left and available to pass our BBB.So, instead of giving levodopa in high dose (which can cause lots of side effects), we give levodopa with peripheral decarboxylase inhibitors (e.g. carbidopa, benserazide) which can inhibit decarboxylation of levodopa in GIT and peripheral tissues.
 (By combining levodopa and peripheral decarobxylase inhibitors, we will have less side effects too)

-What are the responsibilities of a treatment nurse?
+What r the responsibilities of a nurse

 The nurse's first responsibility is to ensure the safety of the patient.
 After that, the nurse needs to report his/error.
 Always follow facility policy, but more than likely, you will report the error first to the physician and second to the nurse manager/charge nurse.
 An incident report/documentation of the error will also need to be completed.